 Does the provider provide you with Android, iOS and desktop applications?
 Can mobile and desktop notifications be restricted in terms of content for security reasons?
 Wonderful!

-Project management tool: On-Prem or SaaS?
+Project management tools: On-premise or SaaS?

-• Lower costs and less effort: The provider takes care of hosting, maintenance and updates.
+- Lower costs and less effort: the provider takes care of hosting, maintenance and updates.

-• High IT security: Cloud solutions offer greater protection against data loss, as the provider stores the data in high-security data centers with security backups.
+- High IT security: Cloud solutions offer greater protection against data loss, as the provider stores the data in high-security data centers with security backups.

-• Immediate availability: Cloud solutions are immediately ready for use because they do not have to be installed first.
+- Immediate availability: Cloud solutions are immediately ready for use because they do not have to be installed first.

-• Flexibility: Cloud customers enjoy cost flexibility.
+- Flexibility: Cloud customers enjoy cost flexibility.
 They can upgrade or downgrade depending on their function and license requirements.

-• Best support: Cloud users can benefit from expert know-how – provided by the providers themselves.
+- Best support: Cloud users can benefit from expert know-how – provided by the providers themselves.

-Isolated solutions, integration tool or all-rounder?
+Isolated solutions, integration solutions or all-rounders?

 The demands that teams place on their project management tools vary greatly.
 Many providers therefore specialize on a specific functional area and try to position themselves as the optimal solution for this small business area.
 Trello, for example, focuses solely on task management by means of a Kanban Board.